 NASA’s Europa Clipper spacecraft will launch next month to conduct a detailed investigation of Jupiter’s moon Europa to determine whether there are places below its icy surface that could support life.

-William B. McKinnon, a professor in the Department of Earth, Environmental, and Planetary Sciences in Arts & Sciences at Washington University in St. Louis, is a member of the Europa Clipper science team and a faculty fellow in WashU’s McDonnell Center for the Space Sciences.
+William B. McKinnon, the Clark Way Harrison Distinguished Professor in Arts & Sciences at Washington University in St. Louis, is a member of the Europa Clipper science team and a faculty fellow in WashU’s McDonnell Center for the Space Sciences.

 Europa Clipper’s three main science objectives are to characterize the moon’s icy shell and its interactions with the ocean below, to investigate its composition and to characterize its geology.
 This effort is aimed at helping scientists better understand Europa’s astrobiological potential, in particular (meaning: is it habitable?), and the potential for habitable worlds beyond our planet generally.